HIS 200 - Applied History

 Here are a few ways you can brainstorm keywords for your topic:

 Feeling stuck?
-Try using a thesaurus This link opens in a new window to look up synonyms or use a brainstorming strategy like mind mapping This link opens in a new window to see how the concepts in your topic are related.
+Try using a thesaurus This link opens in a new window to look up synonyms or use a brainstorming strategy like mind mapping This link opens in a new window to see how the concepts in your topic are related (click the links below to explore some options).

 Once you have your keywords identified, it's time to try some searches!
 You can combine the keywords in various ways to create different searches to use in the library's databases.